chapman3/the-unnamed-math-game-py/README.md

 # the-unnamed-math-game-py

+David Chapman, 2016

-Flask/Ajax implementation of The Unnamed Math Game
+Flask/Ajax implementation and expansion of The Unnamed Math Game (previously in Java)